loader image

 In summary

 keeping an eye on your heart health while at home doesn’t have to be difficult.
 You may take control of your heart health and identify possible problems early by routinely testing your blood pressure, blood sugar, cholesterol levels, heart rate, pulse rate, physical activity, BMI, and weight.
 Remember that minor adjustments made regularly can result in big gains.
-Always seek individual guidance from the best heart specialists in Delhi.

 References: